-Expats find the people of Laos to be easygoing, open, warm, and welcoming.
-Despite having the lowest population density in Southeast Asia, Laos has more than 60 ethnic groups, each with their own language or dialect.
+Expats generally find the people of Laos to be open, warm, and welcoming.
+Despite having the lowest population density in Southeast Asia, Laos has many ethnic groups, each with its own language or dialect.
 Most Lao share similar values and perspectives and a collectivistic approach to overcoming the country's hardships, both past and present.

 Language barrier in Laos